Imaginary-time evolution of interacting spin systems in the truncated Wigner approximation

-\paragraph{Introduction -- } Calculating the thermal or ground state of large interacting spin systems is an important problem in many-body physics.
+Calculating the thermal or ground state of large interacting spin systems is an important problem in many-body physics.
 In the absence of frustration this task can be efficiently tackled using quantum Monte Carlo (QMC) techniques \cite{suzuki1976relationship,suzuki1977monte,foulkes2001quantum}, mapping the quantum system to an equivalent classical one.
 For frustrated models, on the other hand, this can lead to configurations with a negative Boltzmann weight and an associated exponential growth of statistical errors that render QMC simulations unreliable \cite{Troyer-PRL-2005}.
-A generic method to efficiently determine the ground state of frustrated spin models is believed to not exist as it would allow to solve an NP complete problem efficiently and thus imply NP=P. However approximate simulation techniques can be very useful, as often knowledge of the exact ground or thermal state is not needed.
+A generic method to efficiently determine the ground state of frustrated spin models is believed to not exist as it would allow to solve an NP complete problem efficiently and thus imply NP=P.

-Here we propose and analyze an approximate semiclassical approach to calculate the finite-temperature and ground state of a generic spin Hamiltonian.
+Here we propose and analyze an approximate semiclassical approach to calculate the finite-temperature and ground state of a spin Hamiltonian.
 It is based on a mapping of the canonical density operator to phase space.
 To this end we extend the truncated Wigner approximation (TWA) for spins in continuous phase space \cite{MinkPRR2022,mink2023collective} to imaginary time (iTWA).
 We show that the evolution of the canonical density matrix in imaginary time can be mapped to a partial differential equation for the Wigner function, which represents the density matrix in phase space.
-Truncating higher-order derivatives and exploiting the non-uniqueness of the mapping between Hilbert and phase space as well as a gauge freedom then leads to a Fokker-Planck equation, which is equivalent to a set of stochastic differential equations (SDE) that can be simulated efficiently.
+Truncating higher-order derivatives and exploiting the non-uniqueness of the mapping between Hilbert and phase space as well as a gauge freedom then leads to a Fokker-Planck equation \mfl{(FPE)}, which is equivalent to a set of stochastic differential equations (SDE) that can be simulated efficiently.
+Like its real-time counterpart, the iTWA is a semiclassical approach that goes beyond a mean-field description and takes into account quantum effects.
+For purely unitary dynamics, they are included in the real-time TWA only by sampling over some initial distribution \cite{DTWA,MinkPRR2022}.
+This restricts their applicability in the absence of dissipati\mfl{on} to short times~\cite{pucci2016simulation,wurtz2018cluster,zhu-NJP-2019,czischek2018quenches}.
+In the imaginary-time method on the other hand, quantum fluctuations are incorporated also through additional noise terms. \mfl{We here show that for general Ising-type Hamiltonians, the iTWA becomes exact for large imaginary times, subject only to sampling errors and thus can be applied e.g. to find the ground state of Ising spin glasses or to solve NP hard optimization problems on a controlled approximation level.}